Homer: He was a zombie?

 - Diamonds Are Forever.
 A Mafia mook throws Plenty O'Toole, one of the Bond girls, off of a high floor, and she lands unharmed in a swimming pool below.
 When Bond compliments him on his aim, the mook replies, "I didn't know there was a pool down there."

-- Zigzagged in Pirates of the Caribbean IV: On Stranger Tides.
-Blackbeard forces Jack to play a variant of Russian Roulette with four unloaded pistols and two loaded ones, and Angelica (his daughter, Jack's love interest) as the target.
+- In Pirates of the Caribbean: On Stranger Tides, Blackbeard forces Jack to play a variant of Russian Roulette with four unloaded pistols and two loaded ones, and Angelica (his daughter, Jack's love interest) as the target.
 When Jack takes the option to jump instead, Angelica asks her father if he knew which guns were loaded.
-He says he did, but considering his later actions there's no reason to believe he would care about putting his daughter in danger.
+He (unconvincingly) says he did, but considering his later actions there's no reason to believe he would care about putting his daughter in danger.

-Mike: (imitating the bank manager with a rifle) What ?!
+Mike: [imitating the bank manager with a Shotgun] What ?!
 He was robbing my bank!
 I thought he was just a clown!

-- The Conspirator: Aiken mistakingly asks a question at trail without knowing the answer.
+- The Conspirator: Aiken mistakenly asks a question at trial without knowing the answer.
 It was dumb luck that it worked in his favor, and he confesses this to his friends.

 - In High Fidelity, after spying on Jeremy's deal with Bran, Simon asks Jeremy how Jeremy had been sure that Bran had been bluffing about demanding a blowjob at gunpoint.